Can Sniffer Dogs Smell Weed Vape Pens?

 Combine strong scents like coffee grounds or perfumes to mask odors.

-While trained dogs can isolate specific smells, adding an extra layer of scent with coffee beans or grounds inside a container may help reduce detectability.
+While trained dogs can isolate specific smells, adding an extra layer of scent with coffee beans or ground weed vape pen surface may help reduce detectability.

-Vacuum-seal marijuana in plastic to avoid any direct contact with the exterior of the container.
+Vacuum-seal weed vape pen in plastic to avoid any direct contact with the exterior of the container.

 Use airtight, vacuum-sealed containers to limit the spread of odor molecules.

-Vaping releases concentrated vapor, intensifying the aromatic properties of marijuana.
+Vaping releases concentrated vapor, intensifying the aromatic properties of weed.

 This makes detection easier, even hours later.